 General Plan Policy 5.1.2.1 states that prior to the approval of any discretionary development, the approving authority shall make a determination of the adequacy of the public services and utilities to be impacted by that development.
-Where, according to the purveyor responsible for the service or utility as provided in Table 5-1, demand is determined to exceed capacity, the approval of the development shall be conditioned to require expansion of the impacted facility or service to be available concurrent with the demand, mitigated, or a finding made that a CIP project is funded and authorized which will increase service capacity.
+Where, according to the purveyor responsible for the service or utility as provided in Table 5-1, demand is determined to exceed capacity, the approval of the development shall be conditioned to require expansion of the impacted facility or service to be available concurrent with the demand, mitigated, or a finding made that a Capitol Improvement Project (CIP) is funded and authorized which will increase service capacity.

 The project was reviewed by the County Environmental Management Department.
 The proposed parcels meet the El Dorado County Local Agency Management Plan (LAMP) requirements for land divisions of parcels served by an onsite wastewater treatment system.
 Each parcel has confirmed adequate soil depth, a soil percolation rate below 120 minutes per inch, and a dispersal area identified.
-An adequate water supply is available as both parcels currently have public water service, and PG&E reviewed the project, however no comments were provided therefore standard conditions will be incorporated.
+An adequate water supply has been demonstrated through submittal of a recent well production report showing a well on the existing parcel with a water production rate of 15 gallons per minute.
+PG&E reviewed the project, however no comments were provided therefore standard conditions will be incorporated.
 The project is consistent with this policy.